It was our favorite coffee of the 2017 season. We weren't able to get it last year, but we are so excited to have it back for 2019!

 This is a natural (dry) process coffee and so we are roasting it lightly -- barely even out of the 1st cracks.
 We can get away with that because the coffee is less acidic and has a thicker body than you would expect in a natural Ethiopian.
 It doesn't seem to matter if you roast it slow or too fast or if you air roast it or drum roast it.
 It doesn't matter if you get it a few degrees too dark.
 It's just good coffee.

 There isn't much not to like about this coffee.
 First of all, even though its grade 3, it seems like it could have easily sold as grade 2.
 Really nice quality here and roasts up evenly.
 Another thing to note is that it doesn't have as much of the citrus notes usually associated with coffees sold under the Yirgacheffe name.
-Instead, the fruity flavor here is more of a strawberry and blueberry.
+Instead, the fruity flavor here is blueberry.
 Jammy, smooth, creamy, very sweet (a little tart if you underroast it), aromatic, no earthiness or fermented notes whatsoever.
-It is not a fruit bomb -- it is well balanced.
-Everything about this coffee is enjoyable, from the appearance and aroma of the green coffee, to the aroma while it roasts, to chewing on a bean hot out of the roaster, the aroma of grinding it, the sweetness and fruitiness of the taste and the creamy texture of the coffee itself.
+Everything about this coffee is enjoyable, from the appearance and aroma of the green coffee, to the aroma while it roasts, to chewing on a bean hot out of the roaster, the blueberry jam aroma while grinding it, the sweetness and fruitiness of the taste and the creamy texture of the coffee itself.
 You're going to like this one.